Provably Efficient Exploration in Inverse Constrained Reinforcement Learning: Efficient Exploration for ICRL

-The above exploration strategy has limitations, as it explores to minimize uncertainty across {\it all policies}, which is not aligned with our primary focus of reducing uncertainty for {\it potentially optimal policies}.
-As a result, this approach places an additional burden on sample efficiency.
-To address these limitations, we propose PCSE for ICRL in Algorithm \ref{AEG} (represented in purple color).

-Specifically, we intentionally constrain the search for policies to those yielding a value function at iteration $k$ close to the estimated optimal one.
-Thus we focus only on the plausibly optimal policies and formulate the optimization problem as:
+The above exploration strategy has limitations, as it aims to minimize uncertainty across {\it all policies}, whereas it could be more effective by focusing on reducing uncertainty only for {\it potentially optimal policies}.
+To address this, we propose PCSE for ICRL in Algorithm \ref{AEG} (highlighted in purple).
+At each iteration, we intentionally restrict the search to policies that yield a value function close to the estimated optimal one regarding both rewards and costs.
+This allows us to focus solely on plausibly optimal policies, and we formulate the optimization problem as follows:

 where $\mathfrak{R}_k = \frac{2\gamma\MakeUppercase{\reward}_{\rm max}}{(1-\gamma)^2}\|\transition-\widehat\transition_k\|_\infty+\frac{\gamma\MakeUppercase{\reward}_{\rm max}}{(1-\gamma)^2}\|(\pi^*-{\widehat\pi}^*_k)\|_\infty$.